 - Emotion - asthma is not due to 'nerves'; however, such things as stress, emotional upset, or laughing may trigger symptoms.

 - Allergies to animals - for example, pet cats and dogs, and horses.
-Animals do not trigger symptoms in most cases; however, some people notice that their symptoms become worse when close to certain animals.
+Some people notice that their symptoms become worse when close to certain animals.

-- House dust mite - this is a tiny creature which lives in mattresses and other fabrics around the home.
-If you are allergic to it, it may make symptoms worse.
-It is impossible to get rid of house dust mite completely.
-To greatly reduce their number takes a lot of time and effort and involves taking various measures.
-For example, using special mattress covers, removing carpets and removing or treating soft toys.
-However, if symptoms are difficult to control with treatment and you are confirmed to be allergic to house dust mite, it may be worth considering trying to reduce their number.
+- House dust mites - this is a tiny creature which lives in mattresses and other fabrics around the home.
+Allergy to house dust mites may make symptoms worse.
+It is impossible to get rid of house dust mite completely..
+However, if symptoms are difficult to control with treatment and allergy to house dust mite has been confirmed, it may be worth considering trying to reduce their number.
 See the separate leaflet called House Dust Mite and Pet Allergy for more details.

 - Some foods - this is uncommon.
 Food is not thought to be a trigger in most cases.

-Some people only develop symptoms when exposed to a certain trigger - for example, exercise-induced asthma.
-As mentioned above, exercise can make symptoms worse for many people with asthma.
-However, some people only develop symptoms when they exercise; the rest of the time they are fine.
+Some people only develop asthma symptoms when exposed to a certain trigger - for example, exercise-induced asthma.
+However, there are some people who only develop symptoms when they exercise; the rest of the time they are fine.
 Another example is that some people only develop symptoms when exposed to specific chemicals.

 How is asthma diagnosed?

-Spirometry is a test which measures how much air you can blow out into a machine called a spirometer.
+Spirometry is a test which measures how much air can be blown out into a machine called a spirometer.
 Two results are important:

-- The amount of air you can blow out in one second - called forced expiratory volume in one second (FEV1).
+- The amount of air that can be blown out in one second - called forced expiratory volume in one second (FEV1).

-- The total amount you can blow out in one breath - called forced vital capacity (FVC).
+- The total amount that can be blown out in one breath - called forced vital capacity (FVC).

-Your age, height and sex affect your lung volume.
-So, your results are compared with the average predicted for your age, height and sex.
+Age, height and sex affect lung volume.
+So, spirometry results are compared with a graph showing the average predicted for age, height and sex.

 Note: spirometry may be normal in people with asthma who do not have any symptoms when the test is done.
 Remember, the symptoms of asthma typically come and go.
 Therefore, a normal result does not rule out asthma.
-However, if your symptoms suggest that you have asthma, ideally the test should be repeated when your symptoms are present.
-See the separate leaflet called Spirometry for more details.
+However, if symptoms suggest asthma, ideally the test should be repeated when symptoms are present.

 Assessment with a peak flow meter